-The employer must first establish that a specific bachelor-level or higher degree or equivalent is normally the employer’s minimum requirement for the position, and that it will pay the prevailing wage for that position in the area of intended employment.
+The employer must first establish that a specific bachelor-level or higher degree or equivalent is normally the employer’s minimum requirement for the position, and that the employee has the required credential or its equivalent.
+In addition, the employer must agree to pay at least the prevailing wage for that position in the area of intended employment.
 In addition, the H-1B program requires that an employer pay H-1B workers at least as much as its similarly employed workers with comparable qualifications.
 The employer must notify other workers in the occupational classification at the intended location of employment that an H-1B worker is being hired to fill the position and will be paid at least a certain specified wage.
-The employer must attest to the above requirements on forms filed with the U.S. Department of Labor and the U.S. Citizenship and Immigration Services.
+The employer must attest to the above requirements on forms filed with the U.S. Department of Labor and U.S. Citizenship and Immigration Services.
+Finally, the employer also attests whether an export license is or is not required for the employee if the employee would be exposed to certain knowledge or technology that has a dual civilian/military use or is otherwise covered by export control regulations.
 Normally, the employer’s H-1B petition must be approved before employment may begin.

 6. What legal requirements must the employee satisfy to be eligible to use an H-1B work status?

-The employee candidate must document their educational credentials, and meet the normal screening criteria for entering the U.S. or changing from another immigration status in the U.S. If a candidate has a history of immigration violations or criminal activities, the H-1B status may be denied.
-If an H-1B candidate does not have a bachelor degree, it may be possible to document experience that is considered equivalent to the degree.
+The H-1B employee candidate must document his or her educational credentials, and meet the normal screening criteria for entering the U.S. or changing from another immigration status in the U.S. If a candidate has a history of significant immigration violations or criminal activities, the H-1B status may be delayed or denied.
+If an H-1B candidate does not have a bachelor’s degree, it may be possible to document experience that is considered equivalent to the degree.
 If the candidate is outside the U.S., and does not hold a valid H-1B visa, she or he must usually present the employer’s H-1B approval notice along with other visa application materials to a U.S. embassy or consulate outside the U.S. and receive an H-1B visa before entering the U.S. for employment.

 7. How long is an H-1B valid?

 The initial petition for an individual worker can be approved for up to three years.
 The validity of an H-1B petition is linked to the particular employer, employee, job duties, location and wage.
 If there are material changes in the terms of employment or the legal identity of the employer during the petition period, the H-1B may be considered automatically invalidated.
-If the employee engages in work activities not authorized on the petition, the employee is in violation of U.S. laws and potentially deportable.
+If the employee engages in work activities not authorized by the petition, the employee may be found to be in violation of U.S. laws and potentially deportable.

 8. How long does it take to get an H-1B petition filed and a response from the government?

-Currently, a reasonable window of expectation after filing the petition with USCIS is as short as 15 days if the premium processing expedite fee is paid.
-Otherwise it can take several months to obtain a deceision..
-Because each H-1B petition revolves around facts related to the individual candidate, as well as to the employer and the position, there is some variation in the preparation and processing time needed for H-1B cases.
-As described above, if the annual quota for new H-1B workers is reached, the employer may need to wait until the quota becomes available the following year.
+Currently, a reasonable window of expectation for a decision after filing the petition with USCIS is as short as 15 calendar days if the Premium Processing expedite fee is paid.
+Otherwise it can take several months to obtain a decision.
+Because each H-1B petition is dependent upon the facts related to the individual candidate, as well as to the employer and the position, there is some variation in the preparation and processing time needed for H-1B cases.
+As described above, if the annual quota for new H-1B workers is reached, the employer may need to wait until the registration period re-opens the following year.
 Always check with qualified immigration counsel regarding the most recent processing times for cases similar to yours and plan ahead.
-If the candidate is outside the United States, processing time can be increased by several weeks at least while the U.S. government completes security clearances and consular visa processing.
+If the candidate is outside the United States, processing times can be increased by several weeks or more while the U.S. government completes security clearances and consular visa processing.